 Download the lesson plans: Middle School | High School

-The New York Fed is able to provide a limited number of printed comic books for classroom use (30 comic books per set) to middle schools and high schools in the Federal Reserve's Second District, which includes New York State, the 12 northern counties of New Jersey, Fairfield County in Connecticut, Puerto Rico and the U.S. Virgin Islands.
+The New York Fed is able to provide a limited number of printed comic books for classroom use (30 comic books per set) to middle schools and high schools in the United States and U.S. territories.

 Printed copies are available on a first come, first served basis.
 Allow four to six weeks for delivery.